Little Girl in the Big Ten: Plot

 Lisa finds herself unable to do any sports in PE class, taught by Brunella Pommelhorst, and finds herself failing physical education.
 She then signs up to do gymnastics with Coach Lugash.
 There, she receives encouragement from the ghost of John F. Kennedy in a vision.
 With boosted self-confidence, and her large head which gives her perfect balance, Lisa passes with flying colors.
 Lisa also meets two girls and becomes friends with them, but with their fractals and parking permits, she realizes they are college students "with small gymnast bodies!"
 They give Lisa a ride home, and she acts like a college student to fit in with them.
-The two girls invite her to a poetry reading by former Poet Laureate Robert Pinsky soon after.
+The girls invite her to a poetry reading by former Poet Laureate Robert Pinsky soon after.
+Lisa tries to keep up her double life, attending poetry readings at night with the girls while wearing a beret and falling asleep in her second grade class during the day.

 Meanwhile, Bart gets bitten by a Chinese mosquito that was in his Krusty-saurus toy, and becomes infected with "Panda virus".
-To prevent others from getting sick, Dr. Hibbert puts Bart in a plastic bubble for the next few days.
+To prevent others from getting sick, Dr. Hibbert puts Bart in a Bart-sized plastic bubble for the next few days.
 Bart initially has trouble adapting to life in the bubble; he has trouble eating and Homer gives him a bath by filling up the bubble with the hose and rolling Bart around the house.
-Lisa tries to keep up her double life, attending poetry readings at night wearing a beret and falling asleep in her second grade class during the day.
-While going to Springfield University, she is tracked by Milhouse, Martin, and Database who see her ride away.
-At a lecture about Itchy & Scratchy cartoons, Milhouse blows Lisa's cover and she flees at being unaccepted by her friends.
+However, Bart soon finds that his bubble brings him a lot of popularity after he is able to bounce off the attacks from the bullies.

+While going to Springfield University, Lisa is tracked by Milhouse, Martin, and Database who see her ride away.
+At a lecture on Itchy & Scratchy cartoons, Milhouse blows Lisa's cover and she flees at being unaccepted by her friends.
 Lisa tries to convince Homer and Marge that college suits her, but they tell her that college is no place for her at her age.
 Lisa is also ridiculed by Groundskeeper Willie and all of her friends at school, saying that she is too "college for them".
-In the meantime, Bart gets used to his bubble, as it brings him a lot of popularity after he is able to bounce off the attacks from the bullies.
-Bart tells Lisa what she should do to get her friends back: she has to pull a prank on Principal Skinner.
-The next day, Chalmers is dedicating the Seymour Skinner parking annex.
+Bart tells Lisa that she must pull a prank on Principal Skinner to get her friends back.
+The next day, Superintendent Chalmers is dedicating the Seymour Skinner Parking Annex.
 While Martin takes pictures of Skinner posing next to a giant chocolate cake in his white polyester suit, Bart rolls Lisa, who is inside his bubble, to the edge of the school's roof.
 He then pushes her over the edge, splattering the cake all over Skinner.
-Lisa gets her friends back, while Bart goes paranoid after being outside of his bubble for the first time in days.
+Lisa gets her friends back, while Bart grows paranoid after being outside of his bubble for the first time in days.
 He stays in an air vent, but gets sucked in.